andis854/matrix_rdn_det/README.md

 # matrix_rdn_det
-Randomize a matrix with the determinant value as parameter
+Randomize a matrix with the determinant value as parameter.

 Below we describe two ways of installing and using this script; by calling it from a Linux shell or from a Python shell.